Opportunity and Risk Management

 Business opportunities are to be specifically used under the aspect of sustainable profitability.
 We are concerned not only with measures to promote organic growth but also with investigating new business models, and we screen external options with regard to their potential contribution to securing the Salzgitter Group's success.

-As part of developing the “Salzgitter AG 2030” strategy, opportunities were identified for the Group and integrated into the corporate strategy as Strategic goals for all business units.
+As part of developing the “Salzgitter AG 2030” Strategy, opportunities were identified for the Group and integrated into the corporate strategy as Strategic Directions for all business units.
 We see opportunities particularly in the fields described in the following.

 Risks and risk management